 Addition and Subtraction

-There are four types of problems in addition and subtraction : joining, separating, part-part-whole and comparing problems.
+There are four types of problems in addition and subtraction: changing (joining and separating), combining (part-part-whole) and comparing.
 In order for students to understand the connections between quantities in each of these cases, it is important that they be presented with a variety of problem types.
 The following table presents a variety of addition and subtraction problems.

 It is important to note that the problems presented below appear similar because of their context.
 However, for students, each situation represents a unique problem.
-It is through mastery of these different types of problems that students gain mastery of addition and subtraction.
+It is through experience with these different types of problems that students will become proficient with addition and subtraction.

 Types of Addition and Subtraction Problems

-Joining and separating problems are perceived by students as active situations, easier to model and "see" as the initial quantity increases or decreases.
-Part-part-whole problems, however, assume a static situation, as no action or change occurs, making them more abstract and difficult to understand.
+Change (joining and separating) problems are perceived by students as active situations, easier to model and "see" as the initial quantity increases or decreases.
+Combine (part-part-whole) problems, however, assume a static situation, as no action or change occurs, making them more abstract and difficult to understand.

-Comparing problems, on the other hand, deal with the relationship between two quantities by contrasting them: there is no action, but a comparison of one quantity to another.
+Compare problems, on the other hand, deal with the relationship between two quantities by finding the difference between them: there is no action, but a comparison of one quantity to another.

-Since students are regularly exposed to problems whose final quantity is sought, they solve them more easily.
-However, they have more difficulty solving problems in which the variable is the initial quantity, the quantity added or the quantity removed.
-These problems help develop a more solid understanding of the operations of addition and subtraction and the relationships between the operations.
-For example, in addition problems where the unknown value is the initial quantity, students more easily see the advantages of addition (for example, \(?\; + \;12\; = \;37 \)) which makes it possible to respect the order in which the action takes place in the problem.
-This allows them to use a strategy (for example, counting or counting down) to determine the initial quantity.
+Since students are regularly exposed to problems whose final quantity is sought, they solve these kind of problems more easily and have more difficulty solving problems in which the variable is the starting quantity, added quantity, or removed quantity.
+These variation of problems help develop a more solid understanding of addition and subtraction and the relationships between them.
+For example, in addition problems where the unknown value is the start quantity, students more easily see the advantages of addition (for example, \(?\; + \;12\; = \;37 \)) which makes it possible to respect the order in which the action takes place in the problem.
+Some students may use a counting on or counting down strategy to determine the start quantity.
 These students demonstrate their understanding of the problem and their ability to use a strategy to solve it.
 However, they do not demonstrate an understanding of the meaning of difference (and subtraction).
-If they had used subtraction, that is \(37\; - \;12\; = \;?\), they would have demonstrated a broader understanding of the links between quantities in relation to this operation.
-But when students are learning, there is no need to impose a strategy on them.
+If they had used the subtraction \(37\; - \;12\; = \;?\), they would have demonstrated a broader understanding of the links between the quantities.
+Having said that, a strategy should not be imposed on students while they are learning.
 The obligation to subtract will not help students who do not see the relevance of this strategy.
-However, if they are regularly in contact with a variety of problems and participate in the mathematical exchanges that follow, they can see the links between various strategies and assimilate a variety of strategies.
+However, if they are regularly in contact with a variety of problems and participate in the mathematical conversations that follow, they can see the links between various strategies and assimilate a variety of strategies.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 81-84.

 Multiplication and Division

-To understand multiplication and division, one needs to recognize the three types of quantities involved: the total quantity (for example, 8 flowers), the number of equal groups (for example, 4 pots), and the size of each group (for example, 2 flowers per pot).
+To understand multiplication and division, one must recognize the three types of quantities involved: the total quantity (for example, 8 flowers), the number of equal groups (for example, 4 pots), and the size of each group (for example, 2 flowers per pot).

-In the problems presented to students, division is too often associated with only one sense, the partitive sense of sharing.
-The grouping sense is usually neglected.
+In the problems presented to students, division is too often associated with only one type, which is the partitive sense of sharing.
+The grouping type is usually neglected.
 Division has a partitive or sharing meaning when the total quantity and the number of groups are known (for example, 3 students want to share 15 apples equally and we look for the number of apples each will receive).

 Division has a grouping meaning (quotative division or “measurement division”) when the total quantity and the number of items in each group (group size) are known (for example, we have 15 apples and we want to put them in bags, 3 apples per bag; we look for the number of bags we need).